ARCHER2-HPC/archer2-docs/docs/research-software/crystal.md

 calculations can be performed with all-electron and valence-only basis sets with effective core pseudo-potentials.
 The current release is CRYSTAL17.

+!!! important
+    CRYSTAL is not part of the officially supported software on ARCHER2.
+While the ARCHER2 service desk is able to provide support for basic use of this software (e.g. access to software, writing job submission scripts) it does not generally provide detailed technical support for the software and you may be directed to seek support from other places if the service desk cannot answer the questions.

 ## Useful Links

 - [CRYSTAL home site](https://www.crystal.unito.it)